Hansadutta Swami: Early disciple of A. C. Bhaktivedanta Swami

-Hansadutta became an initiated disciple of A. C. Bhaktivedanta Swami aka Srila Prabhupada in March 1967.
+Hansadutta became an initiated disciple of A. C. Bhaktivedanta Swami Srila Prabhupada in March 1967.

 He assisted with the pioneering of the Hare Krishna movement, opening centers and preaching in Canada: Montreal and Vancouver; Europe: Germany, Switzerland, Sweden, Denmark, Russia; in US: Boston, Berkeley; and in Asia: Turkey, Cairo, Afghanistan, Nepal, India, Sri Lanka, Philippines, Singapore and Malaysia.

 He was one of the leaders in publication (printing and distribution) of A.C.
 Bhaktivedanta Swami's books, particularly in European languages, heading up the sales of books in Germany and North Europe, and in 1974 was appointed by A.C.
 Bhaktivedanta Swami to serve as lifetime trustee of the Bhaktivedanta Book Trust.
 He was also appointed as a member of ISKCON's Governing Body Commission, and took turns serving as A.C.
 Bhaktivedanta Swami's personal secretary.
 In 1976 Hansadutta took up the order of sannyasa.

 While preaching in Sri Lanka in the year 1977, Hansadutta created a public sensation with his answer to a challenge by Dr. Abraham T. Kovoor, president of the Sri Lanka branch of the Rationalist Association, which exchange was published in the Colombo (Sri Lanka) Sunday Times.
 A.C.
 Bhaktivedanta Swami approved Hansadutta's proposal to print the exchange and instructed that it should be included in his own publication titled "Life Comes from Life".